nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
 [Claude.ai](https://claude.ai) has been a big help.

-F, a friend since childhood, has recently joined the team.
+F, a friend since childhood, joined the team at the beginning of December 2024.
 She worked as an architect until now; her latest project was a museum in Da Nang, which is to be opened soon.
-Now she will be drawing architectural designs, characters, and sceneries of the game.
+Now she will be drawing architectural designs, characters, and sceneries for the game.

-Pink Dawn is teaching herself Python with help from Claude and me.
-She'll be able to help me with coding in no time.
+Dawn is teaching herself Python with help from Claude and myself.
+Before she can jump into the project, she needs not only to be autodidactic but also to manage her time and energy more efficiently.

 Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.

 Now, I'm working on the game's story, which is equivalent to writing a new book.
 We are drawing assets and characters for the first chapter of the game.

-I'm also experimenting with local llms (large language models) for the next few weeks.
+I'm experimenting with local llms (large language models).
 I've played mostly with Ollama, Qwen2.5, and Open WebUI as the interface.
+I've set up a few tuned llms for my process of writing the story for the game.
 It's quite cool to be able to run a large language model on your own machine.
-Besides, I'm implementing Stable Diffusion with A1111 and ComfyUI.
+Besides, I'm tweaking with the Latent Diffusion Model (Stable Diffusion, Flux) using the interface of ComfyUI, for image generation.
+Starting February 2025, things will move pretty fast with the help of our LLM and LDM AI-assistants, once they're fully set up for our workflows.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.

 We are enjoying the process, and it's been a pleasure doing things together.
-Even the potential financial return doesn't seem to really matter at this point, though we are pretty sure it will be a success when the game will be out.
+Even the potential financial return doesn't seem to really matter at this point, though I'm certain it will be a success when the game will be out.
 Our aim is to make the best RPG [game](/game), which is also the best philosophical book, meaning it has to be beautiful, engaging and educational.
 And this kind of education is not based on discipline, meaning people are not made to conform.

 Anyway, we are sharpening every little detail by the day.